Law Enforcement Torch Run Program

 Since 1981, when Wichita, Kansas Police Chief Richard LaMunyon saw an urgent need to increase awareness of Special Olympics, members of law enforcement have been bestowed the honor and responsibility of being the Guardians of the Flame®.

 What began simply as escorting the Flame of Hope on its journey across the state to the Opening Ceremonies of Summer Games, Winter Games and all other athletic competitions, turned into one of the largest grassroots fundraising programs in the organization.
 Today the LETR program is growing at an incredible rate, with all 50 states and more than 35 countries actively participating in the program.
-2014 saw 85,000 members of law enforcement help to raise over $50 million for Special Olympics programs worldwide.
+Internationally, more than 55 Million dollars was raised in 2016.
+In Massachusetts, more than $500,000 was raised across the state.

 Structure and Management